 A 7+ mile semi-loop in one of the Los Angeles area’s most accessible parks.
 Some classic, Sycamore-covered SoCal geography, with meadows, boulder formations and outcroppings, and rolling chaparral ridges.
 Excellent views of the Pacific Ocean, the Santa Monica Mountains and — if you’re lucky — the far reaching sprawl of the Los Angeles megalopolis.

 Topanga State Park is the largest state park in the Santa Monica Mountains and the largest State Park inside L.A.
 City Limits.

-What’s important is that the park is large, has a very-well designed and labeled system of trails, and is accessible from several different approaches.
+What’s important for hikers is that the park is big, has a very-well designed and labeled system of trails, and is accessible from several different approaches.
 From the north, you can enter off Reseda Blvd. through Caballero Canyon Park, from the south, entrances are just off Sunset Blvd. through Will Rogers and Temescal Gateway Parks, or through the Pacific Palisades neighborhood.
 Or you can enter from the western end of the park, from Topanga Canyon’s Trippet Ranch.